-The Office of Access and Equity Services is ready, willing and able to assist wounded warriors transitioning to TC3.
-While getting documentation of your disability from the military can sometimes be a difficult process, we can assist you with that process as well as put temporary measures in place to assure that you are accommodated to fit your individual needs.
-Recent changes the military’s stance on diagnosing PTSD (Post Traumatic Stress Disorder) will provide many former active duty and current reserve service members with the opportunity to be provided with a reduced distraction (reduced stress) testing environment, among other possible accommodations.
-Other diagnoses, including, but not limited to Traumatic Brain Injury, orthopedic injuries, pain management, Attention Deficit Disorder, depression, and anxiety disorders may also be accommodated.
+The Office of Access and Equity Services is ready, willing, and able to assist wounded warriors transitioning to Tompkins Cortland.
+While getting documentation of your disability from the military can sometimes be a difficult process, we can assist you with that process as well as put temporary measures in place to assure that you are provided appropriate modifications to fit your individual needs.
+Recent changes the military’s stance on diagnosing PTSD (Post Traumatic Stress Disorder) will provide many former active duty and current reserve service members with the opportunity to be provided with a reduced distraction (reduced stress) testing environment, among other possible modifications and/or auxiliary aids and services.
+Other diagnoses may also receive academic adjustments including, but not limited to: Traumatic Brain Injury, orthopedic injuries, pain management, Attention Deficit Hyperactivity Disorder, depression, and anxiety disorders.

 Please allow us to assist you in meeting your postsecondary educational goals.
 Contact Carolyn Boone, ext 4283, Coordinator of Access and Equity Services or Marilyn Webb, ext.
 4416, Coordinator of Tutoring and Accommodation Services.